 James Anderson forced off injured while bowling for Lancashire against Durham

-England bowler James Anderson was forced to leave the field after pulling up his run up while bowling for Lancashire in their Specsavers County Championship clash against Durham.
+England bowler James Anderson was forced to leave the field after pulling up in his run-up while bowling for Lancashire in their County Championship clash against Durham.

 The 36-year-old, who claimed his 950th first-class wicket on Monday, stretched and attempted to run in three times to shake off the problem, but was forced to leave the action.